movabletype/mt-docs-data-api-reference/contenttypes.md

     + fields (optional, string) - The field list to retrieve as part of the Entries resource.
 That list should be separated by comma.
 If this parameter is not specified, All fields will be returned.
     + includeIds (optional, string) - The comma separated ID list of entries to include to result.
     + excludeIds (optional, string) - The comma separated ID list of entries to exclude from result.
-    + dateField: `created_on` (optional, string) - Specifies the field name to be used as a date field for filtering. (new in v3)
-    + dateFrom (optional, string) - The start date to filtering.
-Specify in "YYYY-MM-DD" format. (new in v3)
-    + dateTo (optional) - The end date to filtering.
-Specify in "YYYY-MM-DD" format. (new in v3)

 + Response 200 (application/json)